 In the upcoming holidays, many of us have intentions to create an atmosphere of gratitude—and often, asking questions about gratitude can quickly start a family conversation about generosity.
 However, starting authentic family conversation during the busyness of the season is not always easy.
-Here are a few gratitude and generosity conversation starters to use at your family’s Thanksgiving table.
+Here are a few gratitude and generosity conversation starters to use at your family’s Christmas table.

 The first step is simply to create space for the conversation.
 As hard as it can be, make it a point to gather your family and share your desire and expectation to talk through topics like gratitude and generosity.
 Setting clear intentions for this conversation can develop a strong foundation for your family to build from, even in the midst of a fast-paced, always-wanting-more culture.

 As you navigate the differences in generational communication, be clear that in a family conversation, all are welcome to contribute.
 Invite ideas and big dreams, and even express your willingness to hear about hurts or needs that should be met.
 When your family gathers around a common purpose like family generosity and gratitude, it builds unity.
 We all want to make a difference, and it feels even better to do it in community.

 After you start the family’s conversation, be prepared to guide the discussion with additional thoughts and questions about gratitude and generosity.
 Here are a few easy thankfulness conversation starters that may help launch you into further discussion: